evydsg/CodeAcademy_Python/README.md

 #### Overview
 Welcome to the "Exponents" repository!
 This project contains a Python function that calculates the exponentiation of a list of numbers to the power of another list of numbers.

+### Over 9000
+#### Overview
+Welcome to the "Over 9000" repository!
+This project contains a Python function that iterates through a list of numbers, counting up the numbers until the sum reaches a value greater than 9000.

+### Same Values
+#### Overview
+Welcome to the "Same Values" repository!
+This project contains a Python function that finds the indices where the numbers match in two equally sized lists.

+### Reversed List
+#### Overview
+Welcome to the "Reversed List" repository!
+This project contains a Python function that tests whether the second list is the reverse of the first list.

 ### Evy Guenda